Fitzgerald Marine Reserve Activities

 - Training for docent naturalists, volunteers, and tour leaders.

 If you are exploring the tidepools it's best to arrive around low tide.
-See low tide times and a tour schedule at the Friends of Fitzgerald Marine Reserve site.
+See Tide Zone Guides and more at the Friends of Fitzgerald Marine Reserve site.

 A picnic area with three tables, parking and restrooms is provided near the Moss Beach entrance.
 Picnicking is restricted to this area.